 If you’ve already found your niche, head straight to Step 2, where we’ll outline the importance of setting your budget.

 With dropshipping, there are hundreds of products to choose from when you’re trying to decide what to sell.
-Although it can be tempting to feature a bit of everything, it’s best to narrow down your offering and stick to one thing.
+Although it can be tempting to feature a bit of everything as you start your dropshipping journey on Wix, it’s best to narrow down your offering and stick to one thing.
 That way, your customers will have a better idea of what exactly you’re offering.

 This is where having a niche comes in handy.
 It’s hard to be too specific when it comes to dropshipping, because you aren’t manufacturing the products yourself, but it helps if all of your items fall under a certain theme.
 For example, sunglasses for kids, or novelty t-shirts.